Disney Dissent Looks To Grow Over ‘Don’t Say Gay’ As LGBTQ+ Staff Plan Walkouts Starting Today

 “The Pride Advisory Group would like to address the potential walkout being communicated about in the Pride Slack channels that is slated to happen starting today and, potentially, escalating into next week,” said a post this morning on company’s the LGBTQ slack channel.
 “We have not organized this walkout nor the accompanying list of demands and we neither endorse nor condemn these actions.”

-Starting with a quickly condemned bureaucratic March 7 memo denouncing “corporate statements” as doing “very little to change outcomes or minds” and then trying to punt at the March 9 shareholders meeting, ex-theme park chief Chapek tried to reroute at the end of a long and painful week with an apology and pledge to take up the discrimanatory legislation with the powers that be in the Sunshine State.
+Starting with his quickly-condemned bureaucratic March 7 memo denouncing “corporate statements” for doing “very little to change outcomes or minds” and then trying to punt at the March 9 shareholders meeting, ex-theme park chief Chapek tried to reroute at the end of a long and painful week with an apology and pledge to take up the discriminatory legislation with the powers that be in the Sunshine State.
 “You needed me to be a stronger ally in the fight for equal rights and I let you down,” he bluntly told staffers in an internal email.

-The betrayal to the LGBTQIA+ community both inside and outside Disney may prove harder to set right than saying sorry.
-On March 9, the Human Rights Campaign, America’s largest lesbian, gay, bisexual, transgender, and queer civil rights organization, announced it will not accept any more funding from Disney without a greater commitment to LGBTQ+ rights.
+The betrayal of the LGBTQIA+ community both inside and outside Disney may prove harder to set right than saying sorry.
+On March 9, the Human Rights Campaign, America’s largest lesbian, gay, bisexual, transgender and queer civil rights organization, announced it will not accept any more funding from Disney without a greater commitment to LGBTQ+ rights.

 Though Disney is Florida’s largest single employer, the time may now be past to hit the brakes on Gov. Ron DeSantis signing the bill that effectively bans virtually all discussion or teaching about the LGBTQ+ community and “sexual orientation or gender identity” in the state’s public school system from kindergarten to the 3rd Grade.